 Public Health Order Red to Green

-Q: What is different about this public health order?
+Q: What is different about the amended June 2 public health order?

 Q: Does this apply to all counties in New Mexico?